 The purpose of traffic control at roadworks is to clearly communicate to all road users, including vehicle operators, pedestrians and cyclists, the path and speed at which it is safe to travel through, past or around the roadworks site.
-The MUTCD Part 3 provides detailed guidance on the most appropriate forms of traffic control for roadworks sites and should be applied as the optimal treatment at most sites.
+The MUTCD Part 3 and QGTTM provide detailed guidance on the devices and most appropriate forms of traffic control for roadworks sites respectively, these documents should be applied as the optimal treatment at works on roads.